robinsaheb/robinsaheb/README.md

 ### Hi there.
 I'm [Saheb](https://www.linkedin.com/in/saheb-singh7) 👋

-I'm a Data Engineer, Machine Learning Engineer and Soccer lover.
+I'm a Data Engineer, Machine Learning Engineer and a Soccer lover.
 I love scuba diving 🤿 and solving real-life problems using data engineering technologies 📊.
 Currently working as a Data Engineer at Uplift after graduating from Syracuse University 🍊.

 ## Current Projects